History of Sambalpur: The Sambalpur State and beginning of British rule

 In 1540 A.D., the kingdom of Patna, ruled by the Chauhan Rajput dynasty was bifurcated.
 The southern portion of the Ang river was ruled by Narasingh Deb and his brother Balaram Deb received the northern side of the river, known as kingdom of Huma.
 He then started marching towards the north-east direction of Patnagarh.
 He first established his capital in Nuagarh (present-day near Bargarh).
 He faced some resistance by the old settlers of Bargarh, namely two brothers Barna and Rajiar of Bhaina-Pada.
 Balram Deo defeated them and established a big fort (in Odia it is Bada-Garh, hence present day Bargarh).
 Later Balaram Deo proceeded further north and established his new capital at Sambalpur.
-Sambalpur was ruled by the Chauhan dynasty till 1800.
+His descendants expanded the kingdom gradually through cultural, military and administrative expansion.
+They claimed the title of Raja of Sambalpur.
+During the reign of Baliar Singh, many brahmins from puri migrated to Sambalpur and began the festival of Sital Sasthi.
+In the reign of Ajit Singh, significant political instability destroyed the future of the state.
+The Diwan of Sambalpur Dakhin Ray, then Piloo Ray and then Akbar Rai successively began controlling power and were assassinated one after other.
+It also flared up conflict with the Marathas.
+Sambalpur was ruled by the Chauhan dynasty till the 1800s when Maharaj Sai, the last king died heirless.

+The kingdom struggled under many pretenders to the throne such as Veer Surendra Sai, Narayan Singh, and the widow queen.
+Narayan Singh was installed as the King and met with opposition.
+After he had no sons due to male primogeniture, the kingdom lapsed to the British.
 The kingdom of Sambalpur was also known as Hirakhand and Sambalpur was its capital.

 Sambalpur came under the Bhonsles of Nagpur when the Marathas conquered Sambalpur in 1800.
 After the Third Anglo-Maratha War in 1817, the British Government returned Sambalpur to the Chauhan king, Jayant Singh but his authority over the other princely states were taken out.

 1825 to 1827, Lieutenant Colonel Gilbert (1785–1853), later Lieutenant General Sir Walter Raleigh Gilbert, first baronet, G.C.B., was the Political Agent for the South West Frontier with headquarters at Sambalpur.
 He made few paintings during his stay at Sambalpur by an unknown artist which are currently with the British Library and Victoria and Albert Museum.